 Are international students permitted to work even though they may not have a Social Security number?

-Yes, international students are allowed to work without a Social Security number; however, international students must apply for their Social Security number and return the receipt to student employment in Bradley Hall before starting work in Savannah, or at the Student Success Center in Atlanta.
+Yes, international students are allowed to work without a Social Security number; however, international students must apply for a Social Security number and return the receipt to student employment in Bradley Hall before starting work in Savannah, or at the Student Success Center in Atlanta.

 If I worked last quarter, do I still need to obtain an eligibility and verification form for this quarter?